-Annapolis attack: Deadliest day for journalism in US in several years
+Annapolis attack: Deadliest day for journalism in US since 9/11

 The last time multiple journalists were killed while on assignment in the U.S. was in 2015, when an ex-employee attacked two members of a WDBJ TV news crew during a live report in Virginia.

+Reporter Alison Parker and photojournalist Adam Ward were killed.
 On Thursday, Chris Hurst, who was engaged to Parker when she was killed, tweeted in response to the Annapolis shooting, "The threat to journalists is real and became deadly once more today in Annapolis.
 My condolences to everyone impacted at the @capgaznews newsroom."

 The Committee to Protect Journalists, which tracks threats to journalists around the world, said that "seven journalists have been killed in relation to their work in the United States" since the group began its tracking effort in 1992.